ppkgtmm/ppkgtmm/README.md

  </div>

-- I'm Pinky, a data engineer in proptech company where i create and maintain data pipelines for ETL and ELT
+- I'm Pinky, a data engineer at propertyguru where I create and maintain data pipelines to do ETL and ELT
-- I used to develop APIs for a software vendor where I got to prepare data for analysis and product recommendation
+- Previously, I developed APIs at sennalabs where I got to prepare data for analysis and product recommendation

 <br />